JovianX/Service-Hub/README.md

 </div>

 # What is JovianX Service Hub?
-JovianX **Service Hub** is an infrastructure Self-Service portal for internal stakeholders.
-It allows exposing on-demand catalog of infrastrucutre services (for example databases, s3 buckets, Airflow workflow execution, services with or without pre-configured or pre-loaded datasets , etc') via a simple to follow Web UI and CLI.
+JovianX **Service Hub** is a tool that enables Self-Service for internal stakeholders.
+It exposes an on-demand catalog of infrastrucutre services (for example databases, s3 buckets, Airflow workflow execution, services with or without pre-configured or pre-loaded datasets , etc') via a simple to follow Web UI and CLI.

 Service Hub is commonly used by Platform and DevOps Engineers.